bhuvanbharath/nlp-chatbot/README.md

 # nlp-chatbot
-Developing a chat bot with PyTorch framework
+Developing a manufacturing chat bot with PyTorch framework